YelenaMerzlyakova/ChoiceIDE/README.md

 ## 1. Pros

  * Lightweigt
-   * there is some contraversy about it
+   * There is some controversy about this part
  * Easy to use
  * Strong community
  * Free / Open source